OrganiZATOR User's Guide

 §3 Zones

-The application has three different zones:
+The application has four different zones:

 §4 Work areas